adam-bauer-34/adam-bauer-34.github.io/_posts/2022-09-05-technopoly-postman.md

 “There are a lot of young, beautiful women in NYC that are looking for partners,” she told me.
 Wide-eyed, I asked her, “What would I do to meet them?”

-> Download _Hinge_ and get to work. she responded.
+> Download _Hinge_ and get to work,

+was her response.

 Dating in the modern age is practically indivisible from dating apps.
 On its own, one might argue, this isn’t necessarily a bad thing.
 How else would you find as many possible singles in your immediate vicinity and try to go on dates with the best of them?